The Influence of Kurdish Meter on Sayyid Abdullah Belbari's Najm al-Qawa'ed

 Authors

-1 Arabic Department, Faculty of Language and Literature, University of Kurdistan, Sanandaj, Iran
+1 Assistant Professor at Arabic Language and Literature, University of Kurdistan, Sanandaj, Iran

 2 Assistant Professor DEPARTMENT OF Arabic Language and Literature, Faculty of Languages and Literature, University of Kurdistan, Sanandaj, Iran